 half-life, radiological - The time required for half of a given number of atoms of a specific radionuclide to decay.
-Each nuclide has a unique half-life; half-lives can range in duration from less than a second to many millions of years.
+Each nuclide has a unique half-life.

-halogenated compound - An organic compound bonded with one of the five halogen elements (astatine, bromine, chlorine, fluorine, or iodine).
+halogenated compound - An organic compound bonded with one of the five halogen elements (astatine, bromine, chlorine, fluorine, and iodine).

-halomethane - Any compound that includes a methane group (CH3) bonded to a halogen element (astatine, bromine, chlorine, fluorine, or iodine).
+halomethane - Any compound that includes a methane group (CH_3) bonded to a halogen element (astatine, bromine, chlorine, fluorine, or iodine).